tp-data/sample_python/README.md

 # Sample Python / Jupyter Functionality

 > This repository contains a mix of procedures that can be performed in python for simple analytics and operational workflows.
 These files and processes are designed to be moves to Jupyter for a more modular use case.
-> The key areas of this respository consist of merging, isolating mismatching values, plotting, and query with dynamic inputs.
+> The key areas of this respository consist of merging, isolating mismatching values, plotting, and filtering data by dynamic inputs.

 ## Context
 For these examples, we are utilizing two sample datasets.
 One of the examples is orders, and the other items.
 Below is a previe